logigearcorp/docs.testarchitect.com/content/user-guide/projects-and-project-items/project-items/picture-checks/importing-external-image-sources/importing-new-picture-checks.md

 ---
 title: "Importing new picture checks from external files"
-linktitle: "Importing new picture checks from external files"
+linktitle: "Importing new picture checks"
 description: "To import new picture checks from external image files, do the following: In the TestArchitect explorer tree , select either: a test module node, and then select Local Pictures , located under the ..."
 weight: 1
 aliases: